 Coral Gables, Florida, United States

-MTD of induction will be determined based on isotonic regression.
-Specifically, the MTD is selected as the dose for which the isotonic estimate of the toxicity rate is closest to the targeted dose-limiting toxicity (DLT) (i.e., 25%) via Bayesian Optimal Interval ("BOIN") software (MD Anderson).
+Will be determined based on the totality of safety, tolerability, clinical activity, and pharmacokinetic (PK) data as appropriate.
+The tolerability of doses administered in cycles after the dose limiting toxicity (DLT) observation window should be taken into account in determination of the RDE.
 For all patients who receive at least one dose of any of the study drug(s), adverse events will be documented and summarized by type, grade, severity, and attribution using the Common Terminology Criteria for Adverse Events (CTCAE) version (v)5.0 criteria.
 In addition, the number of treatment cycles received and reasons for going off treatment will be summarized to assess treatment tolerability.

 Time frame: From day 1 to 42 of Induction or Re-Induction